 Deep Tissue Massage is a form of bodywork that aims to relieve tension in the deeper layers of tissue in the body.
 Deep Tissue Massage is a highly effective method for releasing chronic stress areas due to misalignment, repetitive motions, and past lingering injuries.
 Due to the nature of the deep tissue work, open communication during the session is crucial to make sure you don't get too uncomfortable.
 Keep in mind that soreness is pretty common after the treatment, and that plenty of water should be ingested to aid with the flushing and removal of toxins that will have been released from the deep tissue during the session.

-Developed by Aaron Mattes, Active Isolated Stretching (AIS) is a dynamic system for improving your flexibility and overall well-being.
+Developed by Aaron Mattes, Active Isolated Stretching (AIS) is a dynamic system that uses neuromuscular technics & movement for improving your flexibility and overall well-being.
 As you probably already know, stretching your muscles not only reduces your chance of injury, but also strengthens your tendons and improves your circulation.

 Neuromuscular therapy is a system of massage techniques that were developed in the 1930's by Dr. Stanley Lief in England.
 It uses a holistic approach towards healing, emphasizing and stimulating the body's natural ability to heal itself.
 Neuromuscular therapy also enhances the function of joints and muscles, and accelerates the overall healing process by facilitating the release of endorphins.